fithritama/Project1/README.md

 A program run in Scientific Linux with ability to select time zone and get current date & time.
 This program also provide localization into Indonesian language.

-To install the program, type: make
+To install the program, type: make.
-To run the program, type: main
+To run the program, type: main.